calebmfowler/meenpy-dev/README.md

     cd meenpy-dev
 ```

 `meenpy` uses the package manager `uv` which stores the python enviroment setup.
-In order to run the testing suite, for example you would enter.
+A call to `uv` is used then to run any code, for example, to run the testing suite, you would enter the following.

 ```
     uv run test.py